rharish101/mnist-gan/README.md

     ./train.py
     ```

-Trained models are saved in TensorFlow's ckpt format (to the directory given by the `--save-dir` argument).
+The weights of trained models are saved in TensorFlow's ckpt format to the directory given by the `--save-dir` argument.
+By default, this directory is `checkpoints` for both the classifier and the GAN.

 Training logs are by default stored inside an ISO 8601 timestamp named subdirectory, which is stored in a parent directory (as given by the `--log-dir` argument).
+By default, this directory is `logs/classifier` for classifier, and `logs/gan` for the GAN.

+Copies of the CLI arguments are saved as a YAML file in both the model checkpoint directory and the timestamped log directory.
+For the classifier, it is named `config-cls.yaml`, and for the GAN, it is named `config-gan.yaml`.

 ### Generation
 Run `generate.py`: